nixxle/lime/README.md

 When there are changes, Lime is built nightly.
 Builds are available for download [here](http://www.openfl.org/builds/lime).

-To install a development build, use the "haxelib local" command:
+To install a development build, you can simply use the 'install' command:

-    haxelib local filename.zip
+    haxelib install filename.zip

 Building from Source